mhorlacher/igrads/README.md

 This is a Tensorflow 2.x implementation of the "Explainable AI" method *Integrated Gradients* of the publication [Axiomatic Attribution for Deep Networks](https://arxiv.org/abs/1703.01365).
+[Integrated gradients | TensorFlow Core](https://www.tensorflow.org/tutorials/interpretability/integrated_gradients) as used as a reference.

 *Installation:*